couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

  * **Using the Web Console**

    Go to the `Management -> Server Nodes` section of the Administration Web Console.
-Find the node that you want to failover, and click the **Unhandled:**
+Find the node that you want to failover, and click the `Fail Over` button.
-   `[:unknown-tag :guibutton]` button.
 You can only failover nodes that the cluster has identified as being 'Down'.

    You will be presented with a warning.
-Click **Unhandled:** `[:unknown-tag :guibutton]` to finish marking the node as failed over.
-Click **Unhandled:**
-   `[:unknown-tag :guibutton]` if you want to cancel the operation.
+Click `Fail Over` to finish marking the node as failed over.
+Click `Cancel` if you want to cancel the operation.

  * **Using the Command-line**